Pregnancy and workPrenatal care - work

-If your symptoms get worse or affect your daily life, talk to your doctor.
+If your symptoms get worse or affect your daily life, talk to your health care provider.

-A few tips to deal with stress are:
+A few tips to deal with stress :

 - Talk about your worries with your partner or a friend.

-- See your health care provider for regular prenantal care.
+- See your provider for regular prenatal care.

 - Follow a healthy diet and stay active.